ATL-Flaneur/CoreWebApp/README.md

 sudo vi /etc/prometheus/prometheus.yml
 ```

-There will likely be default jobs called *prometheus* and *node*.
+Scroll down to the *scrape_configs:* section at the bottom of the file.
+There will likely already be jobs called *prometheus* and *node*.
 Add *server_debug* and *server_docker* jobs after them as follows, being extremely careful to respect spacing and indentation:

 ```
 scrape_configs: